 - Use of other authors: In a discussion, please state your argument in your own words, and let the argument stand or fall on its own merits, based on Scripture, rather than presenting someone else’s words as authority.
 And that includes the writings of Ellen White.
-(It’s fine to reference other authors, as in research.
+(It’s fine to reference Ellen White and other authors.
 Just don’t present quotations as final authority, and when you do use quotations, please document them properly.)

 - You may link to other web sites, but if the website is out of harmony with our philosophy statement, the whole comment will be disallowed.
 (Note that the inclusion of a link may delay the publication of your comment for a day or longer.)